-It's a good small market.
-It sells a lot of spices, Turkish fudge and other sweets.
-It also sells scarves and pottery.
-It's as crowded as the rest of Istanbul, but it's worth visiting.
+This is a good little market, selling a lot of spices, Turkish delight and other sweets, as well as scarves and pottery.
+It's crowded like other places in Istanbul, but it's worth visiting.
 I bought some beautiful cashmere scarves and cotton scarves.
-Personally, I think the price is very good.
-You don't feel like you need to bargain.
-It's very close to our hotel, so I visited it twice and loved it very much.
+Personally think the price is very good.
+You will feel no need to bargain.
+It is very close to the hotel we stayed in, so I visited twice and liked it very much.